Kelley hits game-winner for Coyotes

-DENVER, Colo. -- Cody Kelley hit a game-winning shot in the lane with six seconds left in regulation to give the Coyotes a heat stopping Summit League win over the Pioneers in a game played here Wednesday evening.
+DENVER, Colo. -- Cody Kelley hit a game-winning shot in the lane with six seconds left in regulation to give the Coyotes a heart-stopping Summit League win over the Pioneers, 71-70, in a game Wednesday evening.

 Denver had taken a 70-69 lead with 23 second left when Ronner Harrell Jr. hit the second of two free throw shots.
 Kelley beat his defender on the drive to the hoop then out jumped two other Pioneers for the winning shot.
 He ended the game with five points.